Is a Studio Apartment Cheaper Than A One Bedroom?

 Reading Time: ( Word Count: )

 Is a studio apartment cheaper than a one bedroom?
-Yes, with one caveat…a studio apartment is almost always cheaper than a one-bedroom apartment in terms of a total dollar amount per month, but usually more expensive on a dollar-per-square-foot basis.
+Yes, a studio apartment is almost always cheaper than a one-bedroom apartment in terms of a total dollars per month, but usually more expensive on a dollar-per-square-foot basis.

 Quick Summary Video (if you prefer)…and then keep reading…